Resparing/vkdt/DOCUMENTATION/Debug.md

 ### Requirements

-Most functions of the VKDT Debug Messenger require a valid VKDT Instance to be setup, refer to the Instance Documentation for how to setup the VKDT Instance.
+Most functions of the VKDT Debug Messenger require a valid VKDT Instance to be setup, refer to the Instance documentation for how to setup the VKDT Instance.

 <br>